- Business and Employment»

 Search Advertising Example

-One way to make up for the lower click rate and increase branding at the same time is by increasing the size of the ad.
+For display ads, one way to make up for the lower click rate and increase branding at the same time is by increasing the size of the ad.

 Three sizes dominate the Internet landscape at this time -- 728x90 pixels, 300x250 and 160x600.
 These three sizes along with 180x150 make up the Universal Ad Package of the Internet Advertising Bureau.